robb-j/r0b-home/content/projects/deconf.md

 ## Overview

-Deconf is a codename for work towards improving global virtual conferences.
+Deconf is a codename for work towards improving virtual conferences.
-It started off as a climate conference with the [IFRC](https://solferinoacademy.com), was made into libraries that were used to run the virtual [MozFest](https://www.mozillafestival.org/) schedule and has been continously improved from running more and more conferences.
+It started off as a global climate conference with the [IFRC](https://solferinoacademy.com), was made into libraries that were used to run the virtual [MozFest](https://www.mozillafestival.org/) schedule and has been continously improved from running more and more conferences.
-More recently it's been used to host the [Participatory Design Conference](https://pdc2022.org).
+Most recently, it's been used to host the [Participatory Design Conference](https://pdc2022.org).

 {% imagegrid images %}